• Donate to Savannah Cat Rescue

 Savannah Cat Rescue

-Savannah Rescue is a volunteer service headed up by two Savannah breeders, Kristine Alessio and Brigitte Cowell, with an additional core group of volunteers.
+Savannah Rescue is a volunteer service headed up by two Savannah breeders, Kristine Alessio and Brigitte Cowell Moyne, with an additional core group of volunteers.
 We take responsibility for Savannahs that have fallen through the cracks.
 Currently, our core group includes: MaryJo Morrison, Danielle Aston, Paige Dana, Pam Flachs, Kathleen McGown, Teresa Adebahr, Heather Jackson.

 Our rescue cats may come from a variety of places, the main one being breeders who have sold kittens into homes not really prepared or able to care for a Savannah.
 The irresponsible breeder does not take any responsibility for the Savannah when the new owners need help, or decide to return the cat and that is where Savannah Rescue comes in.
 A good breeder will always take back a cat he/she has bred, no matter the age or circumstance.
 The responsibility of the breeder to the cats it produces in their cattery survives for the lifetime of those cats.
 Luckily for us, most Savannah breeders fall into the “good” category!